pjm073/dgu-ckan-puppet/README.md

     sudo vim /etc/hosts
     # ^ add "127.0.0.1  ckan" to hosts...

-Puppet also assumes your home user is 'co', so ensure that is created and can login as sudo.
+Puppet also assumes your home user is 'ubuntu', so ensure that is created and can login as sudo.

-    sudo adduser co
+    sudo adduser ubuntu
     sudo visudo
-    su co
+    su ubuntu

 You need to install some dependencies:

     sudo apt-get install rubygems git
     sudo gem install librarian-puppet

-And move the dgu-vagrant-puppet repo to the place where it would end up if using Vagrant:
+And move the dgu-ckan-puppet repo to the place where it would end up if using Vagrant:

-    mv dgu-vagrant-puppet /vagrant
+    mv dgu-ckan-puppet /vagrant

-All further steps are to be carried out from the ssh session under the user 'co' on this target machine.
+All further steps are to be carried out from the ssh session under the user 'ubuntu' on this target machine.

 ## 2. CKAN source - download from Github